Justify wins the Belmont Stakes, earning the coveted Triple Crown

 Justify won the Belmont Stakes on Saturday, earning him the coveted Triple Crown.

-The historic win comes weeks after the race horse won both the Kentucky Derby and the Preakness Stakes.

-Justify is the 13th Triple Crown champion and the first since American Pharoah in 2015.
+The historic win makes Justify the 13th Triple Crown champion and the first to claim the title since American Pharoah did it in 2015.

+Prior to his victory, the thoroughbred had a spotless 5-0 record in his brief career and had won both the Kentucky Derby and the Preakness Stakes.

-The thoroughbred defeated nine other competitors as he crossed the finish line in the 1 1/2-mile race.
+Winning by 1 3/4 lengths, hall of fame jockey Mike Smith and the thoroughbred defeated nine other competitors as they crossed the finish line in the 1 1/2-mile race.
+Justify is the first Triple Crown winner to face that many rivals in Belmont .

+Race horse Gronkowski, who is named after and partially owned by Rob Gronkowski of the New England Patriots, took second place and Hofburg placed in third.
+Justify was challenged momentarily at the top of the stretch and then drew off the roars of a crowd of 90,000 viewers.

+The win marks the second Triple Crown for Justify's coach, trainer Bob Baffert, in just three years - he also won in 2015 with American Pharoah.